 Also Consider Staying in Saint Emillion

 Saint Emilion is a strikingly beautiful town to visit.
 The only downside is that it’s touristy, but some touristy places are worth visiting.
 And as Saint Emilion’s small train station is about 1km from town and not utilized by most tourists, we had a lovely, quiet and peaceful walk through the beautiful vineyards leading into town.

-Disclosure: This article contains affiliate links.
+Disclosure: This article contains some affiliate links.
 We receive a small commission when you book or sign up through these links and it costs you nothing extra.
-When it suits you, please use them, as it maintain this website!
+When it suits you, please use them, as it helps maintain this website!